How Columbia University became the driving force behind protests over the war in Gaza

 Columbia makes good on its promise to suspend students who defy a 2 p.m. deadline to leave the encampment of more than 100 tents.
 Instead of vacating, hundreds of protesters remain, marching around the quad and weaving around piles of temporary flooring and green carpeting meant for graduation ceremonies that are scheduled to begin next week.

-Around the country, the number of arrests at campuses nationwide is approaching 1,000 as the final days of class wrap up.
+Around the country, the number of arrests at campuses nationwide approaches 1,000 as the final days of class wrap up.

 Dozens of protesters take over Hamilton Hall on Columbia's campus, barricading entrances and hanging a "Free Palestine" banner from a window as administrators warn that they face expulsion for doing so.
 Protesters insist they will remain at the hall until the university agrees to three demands: divestment from Israel and companies supporting the war in Gaza, financial transparency and amnesty for protesters.